 • Korean: $60.00

-Tutor pay rates change along with students' grades.
-Whether in elementary school, middle school, or high school the tutor rate per hour will vary.
+Tutor pay rates also change along with students' grades.
+Whether in elementary school, middle school, or high school, the tutor rate per hour will vary.
 Prices will usually change according to the difficulty level of the tutoring.
-For example, exam preparation has a higher associated tutoring fee compared to help with homework or assignments.
-But some typical tutoring rates are as follows:
+For example, exam preparation has a higher associated tutoring fee compared to help offered with homework or assignments.

 • Elementary school: $23 to $75 per hour